 - 78 ground-water monitoring sites (wells and mine shafts), 51 of which are equipped with continuous water-level recorders;

 - two surface-water gauging stations;

-- a database that contains over 2,000 complete water-quality analyses that were collected from surface-water, groundwater, and mine-shaft locations;
+- database that contains over 8,000 complete water-quality analyses that were collected from surface-water, groundwater, and mine-shaft locations;

 The water in the Berkeley Pit is highly acidic and high in concentrations of arsenic, copper, cadmium, cobalt, iron, manganese, zinc, and sulfate, plus other inorganic constituents.
 Water-quality samples are collected semi-annually at selected locations.
 Water quality in the underground mines was very acidic and high in metals concentrations when flooding began; however, as water levels have risen, pH has increased and metals concentrations have decreased.

 — Berkeley Pit water level January 5th, 2017, was at an elevation of 5,337, which is 73 feet below the critical water level (CWL)